 Jo has three numbers which she adds together in pairs.
 When she does this she has three different totals: 11, 17 and 22 What are the three numbers Jo had to start with?”

 Pick a square within a multiplication square and add the numbers on each diagonal.
 What do you notice?

 Triangle ABC is an equilateral triangle with three parallel lines going through the vertices.
 Calculate the length of the sides of the triangle if the perpendicular distances between the parallel. . . .

-Can you find the values at the vertices when you know the values on
+Can you find the values at the vertices when you know the values on the edges?

-layer of blue cubes.
+Imagine starting with one yellow cube and covering it all over with a single layer of red cubes, and then covering that cube with a layer of blue cubes.
 How many red and blue cubes would you need?